Silver Creek Nursery Ltd.

 Canadian Hardiness Zone: 5

-Soil Preference: Sandy loam, loam, clay loam.
+Soil Preferance: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.
 Likes potash.

 Flowering Time: Middle